 Your home equity represents the current market value of your home minus the liens (mortgages) that are attached to the property.

+A homeowner can access and use their home equity when and how they choose, subject to qualification guidelines.
+The question of whether a homeowner should use their housing equity to meet financial or non-financial needs is an individual decision.
+There are good uses of home equity and there are certainly poor uses of home equity.
 The key point is that home equity is an asset of the homeowner (for many it is their largest asset) and can be used by the homeowner for any purpose they choose.
 After all, it is their money.
-Among the reasons people choose to use their home equity are the following:
+Among the reasons people choose to use home equity are the following:

 - Obtain a mortgage with better terms and/or a lower payment